What Does it Take to Be a Faller?

 The states with the most job growth for Faller are Kentucky, Maryland, and Oregon.
 Watch out if you plan on working in Georgia, Alaska, or South Carolina.
 These states have the worst job growth for this type of profession.

 The salary for Fallers ranges between about $27,080 and $78,500 a year.

 Fallers who work in New York, Oregon, or Montana, make the highest salaries.

 How much do Fallers make in each U.S. state?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Fallers:

 - BCS Woodlands Software The Logger Tracker

-What education is needed to be a Faller?
+What education or degrees do I need to become a Faller?

 Where Fallers Are Employed